zacanger/clcl/README.md

 ## Roadmap

-* Sync clipboard to JSON
+* Sync clipboard to store
-* Sync primary selection?
+* Work with primary selection?
-* Mac support?
+* Other platforms?
-* Windows support?
+* Other init systems?

 ## License